 Why We Recommend Learner Instead

 We recommend Learner instead for most students because Learner allows for a fully customized learning plan from the start while also giving the students or the parents of the students some influence on who it is that will be tutoring the student.
-So, while the other two programs give students massive restrictions either in their choice of a tutor or the flexibility of their tutoring plan, Leaner gives the student the ability to control both.
+So, while the other two programs give students massive restrictions either in their choice of a tutor or the flexibility of their tutoring plan, Leaner provides the student with the ability to control both.

 A common theme amongst many of the reviews for Learner is that there is a surplus of examples where tutors helped their students learn by adjusting their teaching methods.
-Whether it’s by infusing more positivity into their tutoring, allowing the student to solve the problem on their own, or simplifying the learning process, etc., like the other two platforms, Leaner employs many world-class tutors who are pedagogy experts and comfortable customizing their lesson plans to suit the student’s own pace and deliver in the student’s preferred learning style.
+Whether it’s by infusing more positivity into their tutoring, allowing the student to solve the problem independently, simplifying the learning process, etc., like the other two platforms, Leaner employs many world-class tutors who are pedagogy experts and are comfortable customizing their lesson plans to suit the student’s own pace and deliver in the student’s preferred learning style.

 Beyond the subject matter, Learner tutors help define trajectories after the passing grade so that the students understand how to improve even further after the studying sessions are complete.
 Learner is a more flexible tutoring platform that gives the options of how they want their tutoring experience to go back to the students, earning them #1 spot as the best online math tutors.

 Frequently Asked Questions

 How much does tutoring cost?

 The cost of tutoring changes depending on which program the student uses.
-If it has a set amount that the tutor determines, then that cost typically varies between $25-$60 an hour.
+If the tutor determines a set amount, then that cost typically varies between $25-$60 an hour.
 However, that price can go up and down for any tutoring program.
 Some programs are more lenient and cost anywhere from $100-300 a month, depending on how many sessions the students attend.